 Software and internet patents are crucial to many of today’s leading industries, including games, social media and mobile.

 If you are interested in learning more about challenging software patents under the new laws, we have a team of people dedicated to these new procedures.
-We also have a whole new section of our website dedicated to the new procedures for challenging patents.

 YES!
 One of the often cited reasons for not pursuing patents